 We aim to add resilience to the local economy by involving local businesses and stakeholders, creating a fair and equitable economic and environmental model.
 This approach would directly benefit people living locally and, by including the community in the drive for greener growth and investment, we can work towards creating a sustainable renewable energy model.

 Muirhall Energy is recognised as an exemplar in the industry for its commitment to local communities and, as with our other larger projects, we will offer an industry-leading £7,000 per MW installed in community investment with Glen Ullinish II.
 That commitment will remain for the lifetime of the project and has the potential to create an annual community investment fund estimated to be around £2 million.

 We will also encourage the community to consider becoming part-owners of the project.
 We will offer up to 10% ownership which could see the communities of Skye become significant community investors in renewable energy and thereby generate further revenues to be invested locally.
 Those revenues will be in addition to, not instead of, the community investment outlined above.
 You can find out more about our successful shared ownership scheme here.

-Efficiency & Fairness
+Efficiency & Climate Targets

 Local Businesses & Suppliers

 A key priority for the Company is to maximise the financial benefits of the wind farm for the people and businesses in the area.
 Muirhall Energy is committed to placing work with local contractors who tender within 10% of the best quote we get for any work on the project.
 We will also be working hard to get our specialist site contractors to build a presence in the area and to use local subcontractors wherever possible.
 We look forward to building new partnerships across Skye as this exciting project progresses.

 Thank you for choosing to register your interest as a supplier